You Don’t Have to Do it Alone, Be Coached

 As I've said, we can all be hypnotized by situations.
 The situation of sleep sends you into a hypnotic dream; the situation of shock or surprise (3) puts you into a radically altered state of consciousness - a more open and easily conditioned one.
 But to try to go into hypnosis, to voluntarily change your state of mind (or let someone help you do this) - that is what some people feel they might not be able to do.

-If a hypnotherapist is too inflexible, perhaps because they read to their clients from a script or just have one or two techniques they try to apply to everyone, then it might seem as if hypnosis doesn't work for you when it's really their lack of flexibility.
-We train all our therapists to be able to tailor their hypnotic inductions to the unique needs and personality of the person being hypnotized.
-The downloads on this site also reflect this flexible approach and we urge therapists who buy our scripts to use them for inspiration and ideas, and not read them to their clients.
+If a hypnotherapist is too inflexible, perhaps because an individual addresses just one or two problems or one or two techniques they try to apply to everyone, then it might seem as if hypnosis doesn't work for you when it's really the hypnotist's lack of flexibility.
+At HMI, where I completed over 300 hours of classwork to earn my diploma, all HMI-trained therapists are able to tailor their hypnotic inductions to the unique needs and personality of the person being hypnotized.

 So if you feel as if you can't go into hypnosis, what you really mean is that you haven't yet entered trance in a formal hypnotic situation in which someone is actually attempting to hypnotize you.
 But there's something else here.